colored-rs/colored/README.md

 - **Windows console support**: this works only with ANSI terminals.
 I plan to support the windows console also.
-- **More tests ?**: We always wecome more tests!
+- **More tests ?**: We always welcome more tests!
 Please contribute!

 ## Credits